Action 3D: Production

 Anil Sunkara, making his directorial debut after the success of his production venture Dookudu, signed on Allari Naresh to play the lead role in a comedy 3D film in November 2011.
-In March 2012, the cast was finalised with Shaam, Raju Sundaram and Vaibhav Reddy.
-Kamna Jethmalani, Neelam Upadhyaya and Sneha Ullal were also selected to play leading female roles in the film.
-Bappa Lahiri, son of Bappi Lahiri, was signed on to compose the film's songs while Sunny M.R. composed the film's background score.
-The film will be shot in 3D with the Red One camera system by Sarvesh Murari, with technicians brought in from the US to guide production.
-Sunil and Posani Krishna Murali made guest appearances.
-Kannada actor Sudeepa, who starred in Eega (2012) made a special appearance in the Telugu version while Silambarasan made a guest appearance in the Tamil version.
+Kannada actor Sudeepa, who starred in Eega (2012) made a special appearance in the Telugu version while Silambarasan made a guest appearance in the unreleased Tamil version titled Aasu Raja Rani Jackie Matrum Joker.

-The Tamil version of the film was titled as Aasu Raja Rani Jackie Matrum Joker and the Telugu version was titled as Action, with both versions being launched at Karnataka School located in T Nagar, Chennai on 22 March 2012, with Tamil Nadu Governor K. Rosaiah gracing the event as chief guest.
-The film's filming and post-production activities were wrapped up on 8 June 2013 and a function was held in regard of this fact.

 Soundtrack

 Bappi Lahari and his son Bappa Lahari composed the songs for this film.
 The audio was launched on 22 April 2013 at Prasads Multiplex in Hyderabad.